The Pastor's Column

 ©LPi

-The Holy Father's Intentions for April
+The Holy Father's Intentions for the Month of May

-For the Role of Women
+For the Formation of Men and Women Religious and Seminarians

 Honor Our Military